NPTP/RaylTime/README.md

 ## Ongoing to-dos for this project (This section to be removed on completion)

-- UI: show "Show bounding boxes: ON/OFF", "Bounding box tree depth: _/\<max_depth\>", "Raytrace recursion depth: _", and "View distance: \_".
-Maybe also show level/file name?
-  - Use this repo to set up CMake with SDL2 TTF: https://github.com/aminosbh/sdl2-cmake-modules
-  - Use this video for reference of SDL2 TTF usage in C++: https://www.youtube.com/watch?v=PHaP3wDggnw
 - Move sdl2.dll and sdl2_ttf.dll into the build folder automatically if it's not already there.
 Use the existing 32/64 env check at the top of main.cpp to know which dll to use.
 Helpful sample code:

 ```